 - The type of protein (whey, pea, rice etc) and the amount to supplement depends on you as an individual.

 - Generally, incorporating one serve of WPI/WPC or vegan protein from a trusted brand like True Protein could be appropriate to meet dietary protein inadequacies during pregnancy or breastfeeding.

-- If you are unsure or considering starting a supplement then you should discuss this with your GP and Accredited Sports Dietitian.
+- If you are considering starting a supplement you should discuss this with your Medical Doctor and/or Accredited Dietitian before proceeding.